-The general public is not equipped to address concerns involving socioeconomic politics.
-Much of the misinformation regarding Black communities and people of color (POC), has been propagated by conservative think tanks.
-Who likes to minimize the historic and ongoing systemic issues of race and inequality with red herrings.
-They’ll refer to the ‘Black on Black crime rate’ or how violent crime impacting communities of color goes under-reported.
-And, they’ll openly criticize the economic hardship of POC as a fault in character.
-We look at these problems as being symptomatic of deeper issues rooted in systemic racism and uneducated voters.
-I believe a lasting solution for race and inequality ultimately conflicts with this country’s social values.
-The United States perpetuates a philosophy of a meritocracy, which values the virtues of self-reliance, personal gain, and independence.
-These ideas, however, preserve the false-narrative that perpetuates the harsh sentiments of Black and colored communities as being irresponsible and uncivilized.
+The general public is not equipped to address concerns involving racial injustices and socioeconomic policies.
+Available research has shown that much of the myths that surround systemic-racism have been unjustifiably propagated by conservative think-tanks.
+These political groups work to minimize the historic and ongoing systemic issues of race and inequality in keeping with their conservative base.
+They’ll refer to the narrative of the ‘Black on Black crime rate’ or how violent crime impacting communities of color goes under-reported.
+And, they’ll openly criticize the economic hardship of POC as a fault in self-character.
+We will look at these problems as being symptomatic of deeper issues rooted in systemic racism and uneducated voters.
+The United States perpetuates a social-philosophy of a meritocracy – which values the virtues of self-reliance, personal gain, and independence.
+However, these ideas preserve the false-narrative that perpetuates the harsh sentiments of POC as being irresponsible and uncivilized.
 Using unbiased data from several academic sources, we can hopefully dispel some of these myths here.
 We will also cite historical facts of racist legislation that created these generational poverty traps.

 Reporting Bias & Correlation of Events